 What should I bring to camp? - The trunk list comes out in early spring and will be sent to campers and it is available on the web site.
 One thing that is special about Oneka is that campers wear red shorts and white shirts to dinner each night, on Sundays, and for special events like Red-White competition, special campfires and celebrations.

 Everybody brings their own bedding to camp and sleeps with their own sheets and blankets.
 Clothing is kept in a trunk by your bed.
-The cabins have storage space for extra towels and sheets, jackets and raingear, plus each camper gets a “cubbie” for extra items like flashlights, cameras or iPods.
+The cabins have storage space for extra towels and sheets, jackets and raingear, plus each camper gets a “cubbie” for extra items like flashlights, cameras, music players, or games.

 What if I get sick at camp? - We have two nurses who live at camp and can help you out if you’re not feeling well.
 Our health center is called the Medi-Coop and is staffed 24 hours a day.
 It has bedrooms for sleeping if need be, and a first aid treatment room and bathroom.

 What about Homesickness? - First of all, it’s very normal to miss home, many campers miss home some time or have uncomfortable feelings when in a new place or having lots of new experiences.
 BUT -- It’s also normal to get over it, to feel better, and have fun at camp.
 Staying busy, and talking to friends and counselors are the best ways to feel better fast.
 We do not allow phone calls home when girls are feeling homesick.
 Calling home usually doesn’t help, and often makes things worse.
 Focusing on camp friends and activities is a much better plan for having a successful experience.